-A weak mind remembers what hurt and harm others have cause to him/her; a strong mind forgets these.
+A weak mind remembers what hurt and harm others have caused to him/her; a strong mind forgets these.

 A weak mind forgets the good and kind acts others have done to him/her; a strong mind remembers these.

-A weak mind forgets the good and kind acts others s/he has done for others; a strong mind forgets these.
+A weak mind remembers the good and kind acts s/he has done for others; a strong mind forgets these.